ItsmeCurly/Coding/IdeaProjects/CoalescedHashSet/src/README.md

 Using TestClass.java will insert the 10 words from the homework into a hash table using coalesced hashing, and if the toString is called will display the connections of the linked list as well.
 *findPos in HashSet has two println's that are commented out for debugging purposes along with the toString in the TestClass.
-If all of these are uncommented, it is easier to see the product of the hash table than using the iterator, as the nulls are displayed with the non-nulls in the toString
+If all of these are uncommented, it is easier to see the product of the hash table than using the iterator, as the nulls are displayed with the non-nulls in the toString.